LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 }
 ```

 At this point, as we haven't done anything with Apartments, the result in Postman would still look huge.
-See below: we've taken care of the property fields like address, but apartments is still a big array.
+See below: we've taken care of the property fields like address, but apartments are still a big array.

 ```json
 [